-Douglas's assertion of cause and effect is somewhat disingenuous: even without O'Malley, one suspects, he would have decided to "register and vote;...fight to raise the level of the [Yakima] public schools [and] become immersed in conservation, opposing river pollution, advocating wildlife protection, and the like... [and] travel and speak out on foreign affairs."
-19
+Douglas's assertion of cause and effect is somewhat disingenuous: even without O'Malley, one suspects, he would have decided to "register and vote;...fight to raise the level of the [Yakima] public schools [and] become immersed in conservation, opposing river pollution, advocating wildlife protection, and the like... [and] travel and speak out on foreign affairs."19

 To say that we have no assurance that Justices' activities off the Bench will produce "contributions" is to miss the point entirely.
-We would not think of requiring such assurances before sanctioning the political activities of any non-judge.
-Brandeis's role in turning the direction of the New Deal, or Frankfurter's in affecting American foreign policy, would not have unanimously been labeled "contributions" at the time, nor would they today.
+We would not think of requiring such assurances before sanctioning the political activities of any non-judge.20 Brandeis's role in turning the direction of the New Deal, or Frankfurter's in affecting American foreign policy,21 would not have unanimously been labeled "contributions" at the time, nor would they today.
 The test of the propriety of their action is not the degree of approval on the merits, but the costs, if any, to the Court -- and to the system of justice generally -- of Supreme Court Justices' acting extrajudicially.

 Finally, it may be that extrajudicial activity can also work to the advantage of the judicial process itself.
-Justice Douglas offered a stronger reason for exercising his "first-class citizenship" than his status as a taxpayer, a reason captured in his rather cavalier assertion that a "man or woman who becomes a Justice should try to stay alive; a lifetime diet of the law alone turns most judges into dull, dry husks."22 matter was the contention, as he summarized it, "that I should disqualify myself because I have previously expressed in public an understanding of the law on the question of the constitutionality of governmental surveillance."
+Justice Douglas offered a stronger reason for exercising his "first-class citizenship" than his status as a taxpayer, a reason captured in his rather cavalier assertion that a "man or woman who becomes a Justice should try to stay alive; a lifetime diet of the law alone turns most judges into dull, dry husks."22

+Then-Associate Justice Rehnquist treated a tangential aspect of this question in explaining his refusal to disqualify himself from the Court's reconsideration of Laird v.
+Tatum23 because of his involvement as an executive department official in matters before the Court.
+Apart from his specific involvement with the matter was the contention, as he summarized it, "that I should disqualify myself because I have previously expressed in public an understanding of the law on the question of the constitutionality of governmental surveillance."
 Rehnquist's response serves as a reminder that Justices of the Supreme Court are drawn from the legal political community in part because they are among its more prominent members.
-He noted numerous Justices who, before they went on the Bench, played roles in matters that presented themselves to the Court in the case-or-controversy context, and reasoned that it would be not merely unusual, but extraordinary, if they had not at least given opinions as to constitutional issues in their previous legal careers.
+He noted numerous Justices who, before they went on the Bench, played roles in matters that presented themselves to the Court in the caseor-controversy context, and reasoned that it would be not merely unusual, but extraordinary, if they had not at least given opinions as to constitutional issues in their previous legal careers.
 Proof that a Justice's mind at the time he joined the Court was a complete tabula rasa in the area of constitutional ajudication would be evidence of lack of qualication, not lack of bias.24